marijnh/Eloquent-JavaScript/04_data.md

 Every now and then, usually between 8 p.m. and 10 p.m., ((Jacques)) finds himself transforming into a small furry rodent with a bushy tail.

 On one hand, Jacques is quite glad that he doesn't have classic lycanthropy.
 Turning into a squirrel does cause fewer problems than turning into a wolf.
 Instead of having to worry about accidentally eating the neighbor (_that_ would be awkward), he worries about being eaten by the neighbor's cat.
-After two occasions where he woke up on a precariously thin branch in the crown of an oak, naked and disoriented, he has taken to locking the doors and windows of his room at night and putting a few walnuts on the floor to keep himself busy.
+After two occasions of waking up on a precariously thin branch in the crown of an oak, naked and disoriented, he has taken to locking the doors and windows of his room at night and putting a few walnuts on the floor to keep himself busy.

 But Jacques would prefer to get rid of his condition entirely.
 The irregular occurrences of the transformation make him suspect that they might be triggered by something.
 For a while, he believed that it happened only on days when he had been near oak trees.
-But avoiding oak trees did not stop the problem.
+However, avoiding oak trees did not solve the problem.

 {{index journal}}